Package insert / prescribing information

 Indications and Usage for Hydrocortisone Tablets

-Hydrocortisone Tablets, USP are indicated in the following conditions.
+Hydrocortisone Tablets are indicated in the following conditions.

 Primary or secondary adrenocortical insufficiency (hydrocortisone or cortisone is the first choice; synthetic analogs may be used in conjunction with mineralocorticoids where applicable; in infancy mineralocorticoid supplementation is of particular importance)